IrinaSing/Home-page-Irina/README.md

-# Introduction
+## Introduction
-This is a Homepage project run by **IrinaSing** and **Fatihayoz** as a co-author.
-The main goal is to practise UX/UI principals in collaboration.
+This is a personal Home page project run by **IrinaSing** and **Fatihayoz** as a co-author.

+## Goals
+- To practise UX/UI principals in collaboration.
+- To build a webpage that would help Irina to attract potential employers and collaborators and to help her to communicate with the world.

-# Contributors
+## Contributors
 Main designer of the project - [Fatih Ayöz](https://github.com/Fatihayoz)
 Web developer - [Irina Singh](https://github.com/IrinaSing)
 Do you have something to add?
 Don't hesitate to fork the repo and to send a PR with respect to [Code Of Conduct](https://github.com/IrinaSing/Home-page-Irina/blob/main/CODE_OF_CONDUCT.md) and [Contributor Guidelines](https://github.com/IrinaSing/Home-page-Irina/blob/main/CONTRIBUTING.md)

-# Stages
+## Stages

 ### Planning and design (pair work)
 - Iinterviews